Ligthert/NLD_Units/README.md

 * Smootch

 ## Classes
-Please not, this is subjected to change.
+Please note, this is subjected to change.

 ### Faction
 * NLD_Units